xhairbait/fastlane/spaceship/README.md

 This requires you to install `pry` using `sudo gem install pry`. `pry` is not installed by default, as most [_fastlane_](https://fastlane.tools) users won't need the `spaceship playground`.
 You can add the `pry` dependency to your `Gemfile`.

+### Examples
+// TODO: Add documented playground example to upload App Previews (Trailers) for all device sizes or a single device size to iTunesConnect.

 ## Apple Developer Portal API

 Open [DeveloperPortal.md](docs/DeveloperPortal.md) for code samples